Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

-For this end, at the beginning we thought that we should distinguish whether the derivatives sequence is d-OPS, then we proposed to call a d-OPS families for which their derivatives of any order are still d-OPS, a very classical d-OPS.
-Although, we could give a first characterization of the very classical d-OPS families (see \cite[cor.13]{Sadek4}).
+As conclusion, at the beginning we thought that we should distinguish whether the derivative sequence is $d$-OPS, then we proposed to call a $d$-OPS families for which their derivatives of any order are still $d$-OPS, a very classical $d$-OPS.
+Although, we could give a first characterization of the very classical $d$-OPS families (see \cite[cor.13]{Sadek4}).